gvsyn/cyclathon_widget/README.md

 Create a new custom widget, and copy the html file to that tab, css to css, js to js, json to fields and empty the data one.

+## NOTE

+This is/was more the proof of concept version.
+There's more refined versions out there now.